New Zealand Into Rugby World Cup Final After Outclassing Argentina - UrduPoint

 A raft of replacements disrupted the rhythm of the game, but Tele'a was on hand to draw in three defenders as New Zealand ran through the phases, leaving Finlay Christie to feed Jordan for his second five-pointer.

-Scott Barrett saw yellow for needlessly playing the ball in a ruck, but Jordan was on hand to finish off his own chip-and-chase for a third try and his eighth at a single World Cup to draw level with Jonah Lomu, Julian Savea and Bryan Habana.
+Scott Barrett saw yellow for needlessly playing the ball in a ruck, but Jordan was on hand to finish off his own chip-and-chase for a third try and his eighth at World Cups to draw level with Jonah Lomu, Julian Savea and Bryan Habana.

 Argentina hung in there, however, and at least avoided the ignominy of suffering the highest margin of defeat in a World Cup semi-final, the All Blacks having beaten Wales 49-6 in 1987.